gardenshade/mam-plus/README.md

 - Make sure the prerequisites are installed on your system
 - Clone this project to your computer
 - Open a terminal window in your project folder, and run `npm install`
+- On the Chrome extensions page (found at chrome://extensions), ensure that the Violentmonkey extension has access to file URLs

 #### Workflow
-- In Chrome, ensure that the Violentmonkey extension has access to file URLs (found on the chrome://extensions page)
 - Make sure your terminal window is open to this project folder, and run `gulp`
 - Drag and drop the resulting `MAM_Plus.user.js` file from `build/dev/` to your browser
 - On the installation page, click `Options` and select `Track local file`